julieoyen/quizaholics/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments
+## Acknowledgments 🙏

-A big thank you to Anniken, Ingrid, Erica and Fillip, who also contributed to this project!
+A big thank you to Anniken, Ingrid, Erica, and Fillip, who also contributed to this project!